repobee/repobee/docs/getting_started.rst

 does not exist.
 At KTH, this is common, as many (sometimes most) first-time students will not have created their GitHub accounts until sometime after the course starts.
-These students will still have their repos created, but the users need to be added to their teams at a later time (for example with the ``repomate add-to-teams`` command).
-This is one reason for why we use teams for access privileges: it's easy to set everything up even when the students have yet to create their accounts (given that their usernames are pre-determined).
+These students will still have their repos created, but the users need to be added to their teams at a later time (to do this, simply run the ``setup`` command again for these students, once they have created accounts).
+This is one reason why we use teams for access privileges: it's easy to set everything up even when the students have yet to create their accounts (given that their usernames are pre-determined).

 And that's it, the organization is primed and the students should have access to their repositories!